Parents & Carers

 Is learning support, or study support, only for students with identified needs?

-The Additional Learning Support (ALS) will assess all students when they join us for any learning needs they may have and where appropriate they will provide in-class support and in some cases one-to-one support.
-All students are able to gain support from the Learning Resource Centres as well as online through the College's website.
+The Additional Learning Support (ALS) team will assess all students when they join us for any learning needs they may have and where appropriate they will provide in-class support and in some cases one-to-one support.
+All students are able to gain support from the Learning Resource Centres as well as online through Moodle.
 If a student is under 19 they will be assigned a personal tutor who will meet them throughout their time at College and will review if there are any barriers.

 Can I pay for trips online?